stroiman/go-dom/README.md

 ## Project background

-While the SPA[^1] dominates the web today, some applications still render server-side HTML, and HTMX is gaining in popularity.
-Go has some popularity as a back-end language for HTMX.
+Go and HTMX is gaining in popularity as a stack.

-While Go has great tooling for verifying request/responses of HTTP applications, if you need to test at a higher level, for example verify how any JavaScript code effects the page; you would need to use browser automation which introduce a significant overhead; not only from out-of-process communication with the browser, but also the necessity of launching your server.
+While Go has great tooling for verifying request/responses of HTTP applications, but for HTMX, or just client-side scripting with server side rendering, you need browser automation to test the behaviour.

+This introduces a significant overhead; not only from out-of-process communication with the browser, but also the necessity of launching your server.

 This overhead discourages a TDD loop.

-The purpose of this project is to support a TDD feedback loop for code delivering HTML, and where merely verifying the HTTP response isn't enough, but you want to verify:
+The purpose of this project is to enable a fast TDD feedback loop these types of project, where verification depend on

-- JavaScript code has the desired behaviour
-- General browser behaviour is verified, e.g.
-  - clicking a `<button type="submit">` submits the form and a redirect response is followed.

-Some advantages of a native headless browser are:

-- No need to wait for a browser to launch.
-- Everything works in-process, so interacting with the browser from test does not incur the overhead of out-of-process communication, and you could for example redirect all console output to go code easily.
-- You can request application directly through the [`http.Handler`](https://pkg.go.dev/net/http#Handler); so no need to start an HTTP server.
+- Behaviour of client-side scripts.
+- Browser behaviour when interacting with browser elements, e.g., clicking the submit button submits a form, and redirects are followed.

+### Unique features

+Being written in Go, this library supports consuming an [`http.Handler`](https://pkg.go.dev/net/http#Handler) directly.
+This removes the necessity managing TCP ports, and start a server on a real port.
+Your HTTP server is consumed by test code, like any other Go component would, also allowing you to replace dependencies for the test if applicable.

-- You can run parallel tests in isolation as each can create their own _instance_ of the HTTP handler.[^2]
+This also makes it easy to run parallel tests in isolation as each can create their own _instance_ of the HTTP handler.[^2]

-Some disadvantages compared to browser automation.
+### Drawbacks to Browser automation

-- You cannot verify how it look; e.g. you cannot get a screenshot of a failing test
+- You cannot verify how it look; e.g. you cannot get a screenshot of a failing test, nor use such screenshots for snapshot tests.[^3]
-  - This means you cannot create snap-shot tests detect undesired UI changes.[^3]
-- You cannot verify that everything works in _all supported browsers_.
+- The verification doesn't prove that it works as intended in _all browsers_ you want to support.

 This isn't intended as a replacement for the cases where an end-2-end test is the right choice.
 It is intended as a tool to help when you want a smaller